 The Associate and Bachelor of Arts degree programs determine the educational structure of the college.
-Each program is structured with basic educational requirements.
+Each program is structured with basic educational requirements that satisfy the core competencies.
 Upon the selection of a major, the student will be required to complete the courses listed as required for that major.